PujahBalu/PlantDiseaseDetection/README.md

 ---

-## 📌 License
+## 📄 License

-This project is free to use for educational purposes.
+This project is licensed under the [MIT License](LICENSE) © 2024 Pujah Balasubramaniam.